Ngāti Mutunga: Leaving Taranaki for Wellington

-Settlement of the Chatham Islands
+Settlement of the Chatham Islands and Moriori Genocide

-Ngāti Mutunga lived an uneasy existence in the modern Wellington region where they were threatened by tensions between Ngāti Toa and Ngāti Raukawa.
+Ngāti Mutunga lived an uneasy existence in the Wellington region, where they were threatened by tensions between Ngāti Toa and Ngāti Raukawa.
 In Te Whanganui a Tara (Wellington) they felt less than secure.
 They burnt the bones of their ancestors and gifted their land to Te Atiawa and Ngāti Tama.
-In November 1835 about 900 people of the Ngāti Mutunga and Ngāti Tama tribes migrated to the Chatham Islands on the ship Lord Rodney.
+In November 1835 about 900 Ngāti Mutunga and Ngāti Tama people migrated to the Chatham Islands in two sailings on the ship Lord Rodney.
 They had originally planned to settle either Samoa or the Norfolk Islands but in a meeting at Wellington in 1835 decided to settle the Chatham Islands due to their proximity.
-The incoming Māori were received and initially cared for by the local Moriori.
-When it became clear that the visitors intended to stay, the Moriori withdrew to their marae at te Awapatiki.
-There, after holding a hui (consultation) to debate what to do about the Taranaki Māori invaders, the Moriori decided to implement a policy of non-aggression.
-Moriori had forgone the killing of people in the centuries leading up to the arrival of the Maori, instead settling quarrels up to 'first blood'.
-This cultural practice is known as 'Nunuku's Law'.
+The incoming Māori were initially cared for by local Moriori.
+When it became clear that the visitors intended to stay, the Moriori gathered at their marae at Te Awapatiki to debate what to do about the Māori invaders.
+The Moriori decided on a policy of non-aggression.
+Moriori had forgone the killing of people in the centuries leading up to the arrival of the Māori, instead settling quarrels up to 'first blood', a cultural practice known as 'Nunuku's Law'.
 The development of this pragmatic dispute settlement process left Moriori wholly unprepared to deal with the Ngāti Tama and Ngāti Mutunga settlers who came from a significantly different and more aggressive culture.

-Ngāti Mutunga in turn saw the meeting as a precursor to warfare on the part of Moriori and responded.
-Ngāti Mutunga attacked and in the ensuing action massacred over 260 Moriori.
+Ngāti Mutunga and Ngāti Tama saw the meeting as a possible precursor to warfare on the part of Moriori.
+They attacked and massacred over 260 Moriori.
 A Moriori survivor recalled: "[The Māori] commenced to kill us like sheep...
 [We] were terrified, fled to the bush, concealed ourselves in holes underground, and in any place to escape our enemies.
-It was of no avail; we were discovered and killed — men, women and children — indiscriminately."
+It was of no avail; we were discovered and killed – men, women and children – indiscriminately."
 A Māori chief, Te Rakatau Katihe, said: "We took possession ... in accordance with our custom, and we caught all the people.
 Not one escaped.
-Some ran away from us, these we killed; and others also we killed — but what of that?
+Some ran away from us, these we killed; and others also we killed – but what of that?
 It was in accordance with our custom."
 Despite the Chatham Islands being made part of New Zealand in 1842, Māori kept Moriori slaves until 1863.

+Before Ngāti Mutunga and Ngāti Tama took their two sailings to the Chatham Islands they agreed that the land would not be divided until all had arrived, so that the first arrivals did not get an unfair advantage.
+However, the first shipload of arrivals, who were mainly Ngāti Tama, did not wait, and proceeded to claim the best areas, which were at Waitangi and Kaingaroa.
+When the second shipload arrived at Whangaroa, mostly Ngāti Mutunga and their chiefs Patukawenga and Pōmare, they were unhappy with had happened, but settled at Whangaroa.
+In 1839–40 Ngāti Mutunga besieged Ngāti Tama in their pā at Waitangi and after several months drove them out of Waitangi to other parts of Chatham Island.